Breast Reconstruction Testimonial: Ivy

 Not being a doctor, I believe that breast reconstruction is not a perfect science.
 I don't think plastic surgeons can predict how tissue, implants, and fat will settle after surgery on every woman.
 Women have been settling with ugly, uncomfortable, uneven reconstruction for years.

 I think Dr. Khouri understands this problem from the inside out.
 He understands the materials that are used to reconstruct a breast and their limitations.
 Many plastic surgeons may realize that there are problems in breast reconstruction, but they don't know what to do about it.
 At least, that's what I think happened in my case.

 This is where innovation comes in.
 I believe Dr. Khouri is a troubleshooter and an inventor.
 Creativity in a doctor of plastic surgery is one of the most important elements in understanding the female form.
 I believe doctors are not taught creativity (if it can be taught).
 If I have been disfigured in surgery, I want an innovative, creative doctor to fix it.
 That person is Dr. Khouri and I was lucky to find him.
-I did not use the BRAVA system as I had enough tissue to work with.
+I did not use the EVE system as I had enough tissue to work with.